Human Body Facts

 The smallest penguin species is the little penguin (Eudyptula minor).
 The little penguin can get as tall as 16 inches (33 centimeters) and weigh up to 2.2 pounds (1 kilogram).

-The faster swimmer is the gentoo penguin (Pygoscelis papua).
-It can reach speeds up to 22 mph (19 knots).
+The fastest swimming penguin is the gentoo penguin (Pygoscelis papua).
+It can reach swimming speeds up to 22 mph (19 knots).

 Common predators that eat penguins are seals, sharks and orcas.